wikimedia/mediawiki-services-function-schemata/README.md

 We provide programmatic access to the schemata in different languages for different use cases; one in JavaScript for the orchestrator and evaluator, and another in PHP for WikiLambda.

 Note: To test the JavaScript code, you need to be in the `javascript/` directory.

+## Pre-defined ZObject definitions

+A number of ZObjects are pre-defined for the Wikifunctions system, and used by the WikiLambda MediaWiki extension as well as the function-orchestrator (and through that, the function-evaluator).

+The ranges of which ZIDs can be used for which types are documented [on Meta](https://meta.wikimedia.org/wiki/Abstract_Wikipedia/Reserved_ZIDs), though this will move to wikifunctions.org when that site goes live.

+When updating the definitions, you must regenerate the `dependencies.json` file using the `maintenance/generateDependenciesFile.php` script in the WikiLambda MediaWiki extension (this means that you need to make these changes to the sub-module check-out of this repo within the extension).

+When updating the natural language definitions, you must also update the `naturalLanguages.json` file.
+This process is currently manual.

+You can spot gaps in the generated definitions with a simple script, //e.g.// in node: `const definitions = fs.readdirSync('./data/definitions'); for ( let i = 1001; i <= 1880; i++ ) {if ( !definitions.includes('Z' + i + '.json' ) ) { console.log( 'Unused ZNaturalLanguage ZID: Z' + i ); } };`.